-5.5.1 Request Offer
+5.5.3 Request Offer

-When a MCM is seeking to make a Managed Copy, the "Request Offer" message shall be the first message sent to the MCS.
-The Request Offer message is a web service message as given in Appendix C, which uses the offer schema described in Appendix A. It contains the following information:
+The Request Offer message is the second message in the Managed Copy protocol.
+It is a Web service message as given in Appendix C, which uses the offer schema described in Appendix A. It contains the following information: